MegaDetector results for camera trap datasets

 What are the different results links for each dataset?

-For each dataset, you’ll see links to results for both MegaDetector v5a and MegaDetector v5b (or MDv4 for Snapshot Serengeti, as per above).
-You’ll also see a set of results called “MDv5a with RDE”.
+For each dataset, you’ll see links to results to one or more sets of “raw” results (MDv4, MDv5a, MDv5b, and/or MDv1000-redwood).
+You’ll also see a set of results called “MDv[something] with RDE”.
 These represent a version of the results where we’ve spent about five minutes per million images on the semi-manual repeat detection elimination process, which gets rid of a lot of false positives that are repeated over and over.
 There is a very small risk of getting rid of some true positives in this process as well, but the number of animals lost to this process should be negligible.
 So, all other things being equal, for almost everything you might want to do with the results on this page, use the RDE results.
-RDE results are not included for two smaller datasets (ENA24 and Missouri Camera Traps) because those datasets don’t have location IDs that are required for the RDE process.
+RDE results are not included for some datasets because those datasets don’t have location IDs that are required for the RDE process.

 The results files contain relative paths… what are they relative to?